Debt Avalanche: A Comprehensive Guide

 • Debt avalanche involves prioritizing payments toward debts with the highest interest rates.

-• This method is the opposite of debt snowball, which prioritizes paying off debts based on their total balance.
+• This method is the opposite of the debt snowball, which prioritizes paying off debts based on their total balance.

 • Debt avalanche is managed by the consumer, not a debt relief organization.